WICG/canvas-color-space/CanvasColorSpaceProposal.md

 };
 </pre>

-* When using the constructor with ImageDataArray parameter, the array type must respect ImageDataColorSettings.ImageDataStorageFormat.
-Otherwise, the return object will be undefined.
+* When using the constructor that takes an ImageDataArray parameter, the "storageType" setting is ignored.
 * getImageData() produces an ImageData object with the same color space as the source canvas, using an ImageDataArray of a type that is appropriate for the pixelFormat of the source canvas (smallest possible numeric size that guarantees no loss of precision).
 * putImageData() performs a color space conversion to the color space of the destination canvas.
-* The proper ImageDataStorageFormat for "10-10-10-2" and "12-12-12-12" canvas pixel formats is "uint16". getImageData() and putImageData() use bit shifting for numerical scaling.

 ### Limitations
 * toDataURL and toBlob are lossy, depending on the file format, when used on a canvas that has a pixelFormet other than 8-8-8-8.
 Possible future improvements could solve or mitigate this issue by adding more file formats or adding options to specify the resource color space.